 Pinch the back of your hand and hold for a few seconds; when you let go, your skin should snap back into position pretty quickly.
 If it’s slow to return to normal, take that as one of the signs of dehydration.
 “Skin turgor—a measure of skin elasticity—begins to decrease with a fluid loss of about 5 percent, which is considered mild dehydration,” explains Chris G. Adigun, MD, a board-certified dermatologist in Chapel Hill, North Carolina.
 With more moderate or severe dehydration, the pinched-up skin will remain “tented” in place.
-You know why else you should stay hydrated?
+Why else should you stay hydrated?
 To help you look younger.
 “Especially as we age, the visible appearance of the skin of the face improves with superb hydration,” adds Adigun.
-Here are some more health benefits of drinking enough water during the day.
+If you need even more motivation to stay hydrated, check out these health benefits of drinking enough water during the day.

 You have a crappy workout

 Dehydration reduces blood pressure and makes the heart work harder, which impacts how much you can push yourself, explains Larson.
 “Even a 2 to 3 percent fluid loss affects your ability to get a good workout,” she says; “and more than 5 percent dehydration decreases exercise capacity by about 30 percent.”
-Here’s how much water you should aim to drink a day.
+A no-brainer way to avoid dehydration and dehydration symptoms is to aim for this much water per day.